 “Put blinders on to those things that conspire to hold you back, especially the ones in your own head” – Meryl Streep

-Moving to a city where we don’t know anyone will certainly get us out of a few ruts.
+Moving to a city where you don’t know anyone will certainly get you out of a few ruts.
 The voices in your head will tell you a lot of stories about things to be afraid of.
 If you are moving to a new city and state like us, the voices might talk about how hard it will be to make new friends, to get used to a small town.
 All of which is nonsense.

 “We can’t be afraid of change.
 You may feel very secure in the pond that you are in, but if you never venture out of it, you will never know that there is such a thing as an ocean, a sea” – C. Joybell C.

 Covid-19 is a change, an event.
 Losing your job is a change, an event – even if it was your choice to leave.
 Having a loved one cross over to their next great adventure is a change, an event.
 Having your life partner leave you, is a change, an event.